pemorse/Tagger/README.md

 Note - to work on versions of MacOS later than 10.8 some of these plugins/patches may require compiling from source using Xcode 7 or later.

-Some plugins ~may~ have become unavailable online.
+Some plugins ~may~ have become unavailable online (eg. _1024_StructureTools.plugin)_.

 If so, please use the supplied versions from the attached zip file in this repository.
+This bundles all the necessary plugins that are not currently available online.
+Kineme ChartTools, Data Tools, GLTools, FileTools may be 30 day demo versions that will require a end-user license to be purchased after the end of the trial period.
+Licenses may be purchased from Kineme (http://kineme.net/downloads) or the plugins can be compiled from souce if available on github (see above URLs).

 Quartz Composer can install plugins/patches in two key locations: